Buying cryptocurrency can be tough at first, so we've prepared a guide to get you started and help you complete a trade on Paxful.

 The price of the fee varies among sellers and depends on who you buy from.
 So be on the lookout for the best deals.
 The offer page always includes the rate for each seller.
 What should interest you the most is how much you get per dollar.

-Click the Paid button only when you have actually paid.
+Click the Paid button only when you have made a payment.

 Once you’ve clicked the Paid button, the countdown timer stops, and the trade can no longer expire.